 For financial instruments consisting of cash and cash equivalents, accounts payable and accrued expenses included in the Company's financial statements, the carrying amounts are reasonable estimates of fair value due to their short maturities.
-Estimated fair values for investment securities, which are separately disclosed elsewhere, are based on quoted market prices for the same or similar instruments.
-Based on borrowing rates currently available to the Company, the carrying value of the equipment financing lines approximate fair value.
+Estimated fair values for investment securities, which are separately disclosed elsewhere, are based on quoted market prices for the instruments.
+Based on borrowing rates currently available to the Company, the carrying value of the long-term debt approximates fair value.